frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise2.md

 </div>

 !!!
 Success "Verification"
-    Make sure to have you and/or a more experienced member/mentor of your team [**review your CAD!**](../1A/focusing-on-improvement.md) Your assembly should have 27 instances.
+    Make sure to have you and/or a more experienced member/mentor of your team [**review your CAD!**](../1A/focusing-on-improvement.md "Focusing on Improvement Page"){:target="_blank"} Your assembly should have 27 instances.

 In this exercise, you practiced more complex gearbox modeling and mating together larger assemblies.